 Dulaney, Ron Jr.

-Associate Professor of Interior Design
+Associate Professor of Interior Architecture

 Ron Dulaney Jr. is a licensed architect and interior designer.
 Prior to joining WVU’s faculty in 2008, he worked for six years as a design professional and eight years as a design educator.
 Ron holds a Master of Architecture degree from Virginia Tech and a B.A. in Studio Fine Art from Furman University.
 He chose architecture and interior design as vocations because of the potential of well-designed interiors, buildings, and urban spaces to improve quality of life.
 Ron’s responsibilities at WVU include scholarship, teaching, and service.